Djhammond76/Djhammond76/README.md

 - 👋 Hi, I’m @Djhammond76
-- 👀 I’m interested in ...building a sneaker monitor and hopefully a sneakor monitor.
+- 👀 I’m interested in ...building a sneaker monitor and hopefully a sneakor bot.
-- 🌱 I’m currently learning ...python,VSC
+- 🌱 I’m currently learning ...python,VSCbo
 - 💞️ I’m looking to collaborate on ...anything.
 I am a total noob
 - 📫 How to reach me ...email me at dalejhammond@gmail.com